tofnoob/tofnoob.github.io/weapons/nan_yin.md

 ---

 ## Nan Yin
-Nan Yin is the third Altered character that came out in version 3.
+Nan Yin is the third Altered character that first appeared in version 3.
 Her weapon is called Purple Bamboo.

 ![](images/nan_yin_profile.jpg)